choria-io/go-choria/docs/content/previews/protov2/_index.md

 We have only the Brokers as central architecture with no Central AAA or Provisioning.

+{{% notice tip %}}
-We will not use mTLS in this case.
+We will not use mTLS in this case. mTLS is supported but a major advantage of this mode is that it's not required.
+{{% /notice %}}

 #### Docker